MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/policy-control-diagnostic-data.md

 - **channelSendMessage** - Triggered when:
   - A channel message is sent.
   - A bot is @mentioned in a compose box.
-- **channelTabOverflow** - Clicks on the **More** tab in a channel.
+- **channelTabOverflow** - Selects the **More** tab in a channel.
 - **chat** - Refers to:
   - A new message button or textbox in chat.
-  - 1:1 chat tapped on callHistory item.
+  - 1:1 chat selected on a callHistory item.
-  - A 1:1 chat click from call list.
+  - A 1:1 chat selection from call list.
 - **chat - No AS Assigned** - Viewing unread chat or editing the chat roster, specifically:
   - Selecting the **Done** button when adding a user to a chat.
   - A chat list filter is selected, to filter by unread.